NguyenNguyen0/spring-rag-pgvector/README.md

     *   Enable the `vector` extension in your database (after connecting to your database `\c rag_demo`):
         ```sql
         CREATE EXTENSION IF NOT EXISTS vector;
-        CREATE EXTENSION IF NOT EXISTS hstore;
         CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

         CREATE TABLE IF NOT EXISTS vector_store (
             id uuid DEFAULT uuid_generate_v4() PRIMARY KEY,
             content text,
-            metadata json,
             embedding vector(768)
         );